Team Yankee (board game): Gameplay

 The second player then has the same phases to end the current turn.

 Publication history

 In 1987, Presidio Press published Harold Coyne's first novel, Team Yankee, which was based upon a tank battle scene in General Sir John Hackett's political thriller The Third World War: The Untold Story.
 As a promotional tie-in, GDW published a licensed wargame of the same name, designed by Frank Chadwick and Marc W. Miller, featuring the same cover art as the novel.

 In 1990, a video game of the same name was published by Empire Software, but it was based directly on the novel, not on GDW's game.
 Likewise, starting in 2015, Battlefront Miniatures published a series of miniatures wargames that were based on Coyle's novel, but were also unrelated to GDW's wargame.

 Reception

+In Issue 11 of Gateways, Jonathan Frater commented, "The game itself is rather was to learn, fun to play, and based as closely as possible on real-life vehicles and conditions without sacrificing playability."

-Reviewers found the game rules simple and suitable for beginning players, but agreed that the scenarios were seriously unbalanced, always leading to a one-sided battle.
+Other reviewers found the game rules simple and suitable for beginning players, but agreed that the scenarios were seriously unbalanced, always leading to a one-sided battle.